paulog/basho_docs/source/riak/tutorials/little/operators.md

 keywords: []
 ---

-Up to this point we've talked vaguely about "clusters" and a "ring of nodes".
+Riak is one of the simplest NoSQL databases to operate.
+In some ways, it's downright mundane.
+Want more servers?
+Add them.
+A server crash at night?
+Sleep until morning and fix it.

 ## The Ring

+Up to this point we've talked conceptually about "clusters" and a the "Ring".

 ## Clusters